Chonthicha Jaengraew: Global Solidarity

 The release of the 14 Thai students came after international condemnation of their arrest and the state of freedom of expression in the country.
 Numerous individuals, youth groups, and non-governmental organizations (such as Amnesty International and Human Rights Watch) from Thailand and around the world called out the military government in statements and protests, wrote letters, shared poems, took photos, made music, and came together in solidarity for the cause and plight of the 14 Thai students.

 The United Nations and the European Union also issued a call for the junta to drop all charges against the student-activists.

+Lèse majesté

+On 27 May 2024, a court of first instance in Pathum Thani convicted her of lèse majesté and sentenced her to two-year imprisonment for the comments she made about King Vajiralongkorn in 2021.
+The court released her on bail pending appeal.